cnettel/cxic9714-analysis/README.md

 * condor (http://github.com/FXIhub/condor)

 ### Contact information
-For questions about this repository and the data analysis tools, feel free to contact the author:
+For questions about this repository and the data analysis tools, feel free to contact me:
 * Benedikt Daurer (benedikt@xray.bmc.uu.se)

 ________________________________________________